-Scones are the most popular item on the tea room menu.
-They are an essential part of an English afternoon tea served with clotted cream and jam, but they can be so much more.
+Scones are the most popular item on the tea room menu and they are fairly easy to make so here is my Easy Scone Recipe.
+Homemade scones are an essential part of an English afternoon tea served with clotted cream and jam, but they can be so much more.

 Not quite cake and not quite bread they are delicious warm from the oven for breakfast.
 One of my earliest childhood memories is of warm homemade scones for breakfast in my grandmother’s kitchen.
 Now I am baking them for my grandchildren.

 Try splitting and toasting them – perfect dripping with butter after a winter walk, especially if you have an old fashioned toasting fork and an open fire.

 Easy scone recipe

 Self Raising Flour (1Ib / 450 grams / 3 cups)